unbit/uwsgi-docs/GeoIP.rst

 Memory usage
 ************

-The country db is tiny so you will generally have no problem in using it.
-Instead, the city db can be huge (from 20MB to more than 40MB).
+The country database is tiny so you will generally have no problem in using it.
+Instead, the city database can be huge (from 20MB to more than 40MB).

-If you have lot of instances using the geoip city database and you are on a recent Linux system, consider using :doc:`KSM`.

-All of the memory used by the geoip database can be shared by all instances.
+If you have lot of instances using the GeoIP city database and you are on a recent Linux system, consider using :doc:`KSM` to reduce memory usage.
+All of the memory used by the GeoIP database can be shared by all instances with it.